These are the best Prime Day deals so far

 Likewise, check out the just-released list of Amazon device deals that will be available come Monday.
 Among the highlights: The Amazon Fire TV Stick for $15 (regularly $40), Echo for $50 (regularly $100) and Facebook Portal for $80 (regularly $199).

 Of course, as Amazon goes, so goes the rest of retail.
 You'll want to check out Walmart's answer to Prime Day, eBay's answer to Prime Day and Target's answer to Prime Day, because of course those stores are running their own sales on July 15 and 16.
+(Walmart's starts on Sunday, and we'll have highlight the best deals as soon as it commences.)
 And Macy's Black Friday in July sale is already under way, with this standout available right now: The 6-quart Instant Pot Duo for $49.99 with promo code DEAL.
 That actually beats Black Friday pricing.
-(And Amazon just matched it; see below.)
+(And Amazon has since matched it; see below.)

 This year, Prime Day lasts a full 48 hours -- though many Prime Day deals will likely continue in the hours (and even days) after the event officially ends.
 Keep this post bookmarked, and check it regularly, for all the current and still-available deals.